randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/README.md

 Perform this section if a newer WINC1500 firmware binary file has been released and is not included in this repository.

-1. Copy one of the existing `winc1500_X.Y.Z` folders and rename it with the desired/newer WINC FW version
+1. Copy one of the existing `winc1500_X.Y.Z` folders and rename it with the desired/newer WINC FW version (i.e. change `X.Y.Z` to reflect the newer FW version)

-2. Using a File Explorer window, navigate to the `firmware` subfolder inside the newly-created `winc1500_X.Y.Z` folder
+2. Using a `File Explorer` window, navigate to the `firmware` subfolder inside the newly-created `winc1500_X.Y.Z` folder

-3. Replace `wifi_firmware.bin` with the desired/newer WINC binary image file
+3. Replace the existing `wifi_firmware.bin` file with the desired/newer WINC binary image file (maintaining the same file name of `wifi_firmware.bin`)

 4. Open a `PowerShell` window > click on `Start` > type `PowerShell` in the Search field > `Open`.
 Navigate to the `SAM_IoT_WINC_Upgrader` subfolder and then execute the following command:
     ```